FredrikErikJohansson/cityPop/README.md

 ### How to run:
 Install the Expo client app on your iOS or Android phone and connect to the same wireless network as your computer.
-On Android, use the Expo app to scan the QR code from your terminal to open your project.
-On iOS, follow on-screen instructions to get a link.

 Then run the following commands:
 ```